akkanova/Batch-Recompressor/README.md

-﻿# Main Goal
+# Batch-Recompressor
-Recompressing videos with an approximate input size and output size E.g 6:1.
+An application for batch recompressing videos with an approximate input size and output size E.g 6:1.
-Small Handbrake competitor.

 # To Do List:
 - [X] Default video codec should be AV1, but should also support H.265 (HEVC)